TTWNO/SAIT-schedule-creator/README.md

 Hope you enjoy.
 Send bug reports and questions to 44244401+TTWNO@users.noreply.github.com

+This only works with Apple iCalender.
+Email the .ics files to an iDevice that syncs with your calender if you use Google or Outlook.

 #### Limitations/TODOs:
 * At least an option to use Microsoft Outlook file format.
 It might work as is, I'm not sure.
 * Make the code cleaner.
 It's so bad right now.
 My instructor should NOT see this code :/
 * Add an option to combine all classes into one file, like `winter_2020.ics`.
 * Add ability to save directly to calender instead of having to open the files.
+* Unforuantely, this only currentl works with Apple iCalender.
+More to come soon.
+If you know how to implement Google Calender and Microsoft Outlook calender files, please let me know.